Emergence of a fluctuation relation for heat in nonequilibrium Landauer processes

-In this Letter, we seek to make generic, process-independent statements about the heat exchanged during nonequilibrium, quantum processes.
-We prove the emergence of a fluctuation relation for the heat dissipated in a Landauer process, stating that the average heat dissipated into the environment through a generic open quantum process is almost always positive.
+The aim of this Article is therefore to understand what universal properties typically emerge with respect to the heat generated in open quantum processes.
+We prove the emergence of a fluctuation relation for the heat dissipated in a Landauer process, stating that on average, heat is almost always dissipated into the environment.
 We analytically prove that this fluctuation relation arises exponentially quickly as the dimensions of either subsystem grows, and linearly in the inverse temperature.
 Our result extends the minimal framework for describing Landauer processes~\cite{Reeb2014} and is derived by examining fluctuations of the heat distribution~\cite{Goold2015}.
-We begin the Letter by introducing the former and constructing the latter.
+We begin the Article by introducing the former and constructing the latter.